ramseyjiang/go_mid_to_senior/patterns/behavioral/readme.md

 The Iterator pattern is a behavioral design pattern that provides a way to traverse a collection of objects without exposing the underlying implementation details.
 It allows you to access the elements of a collection sequentially, one at a time, without having to know the internal structure of the collection.

+The Interpreter pattern is widely used to solve business cases where it's useful to have a language to perform common operations.
+The pattern involves creating a set of algorithm classes that are used to solve logical puzzles.